GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 ### Pre-requisites

-For executing the stefps below you will need:
+For executing the steps below you will need:
 - Access to a G Suite or Cloud Identity Super Admin account.
 - Access to the Admin Console (https://admin.google.com) > Security page.
 - Access to the Web Console (https://console.cloud.google.com).